- Low-traffic and low-transactional websites can be optimised without testing

 - Do qualitative and quantitative research

 - Implement the things your research reveals that need addressing and look for a 20% uplift

 - When you reach 500 transactions a month then start testing

 You can’t A/B test a low-traffic/low transactional site because your sample size will be too small.
 But you still can optimise it.

 Conversion optimisation is not just about testing; it is a part of it.
-Which means you can optimise a low-traffic website and even low-transactional websites.
+This means you can optimise a low-traffic website and even low-transactional websites.
 In fact, there is a lot that you can do to improve your conversion performance.

 Here is a seven-step checklist that will help you to optimise a low-traffic website or low-transactional website.

 1. Measure everything that you can measure